 We offer a reward-based by Diane Orenchuk, CPDT-KA (Certified Professional Dog Trainer, Knowledge Assessed).
 We use food and toy rewards to train dogs and praise and clickers to facilitate learning.
 Behavior that is rewarded will repeat in the future leading to a dog that is eager to learn and is a willing participant in the behaviors you like!
 Our basic manners and trick training will teach your dog new skills or improve upon skills they've learned in the past.

-Beyond the Walk’s Board and Train program is reward-based and sets dogs up for success at their pace.
+Beyond the Walk’s training is reward-based and sets dogs up for success at their pace.
 We will never use prong, choke, or shock (electronic) collars, fear, or intimidation to train your dog.
 Repeat training sessions may be required for desired results.
 Results are not guaranteed - we train at your dog's pace.
 Also, training/behavior is a product of a dog’s environment and reinforcement history - a dog's skills rely on maintenance and support from their owner.
 You will be provided resources to maintain and continue your dog's skills at home.

 Every trick is not for every dog.
 We cannot guarantee your dog will learn a skill/trick as obstacles may arise relating to past history, physical ability, and your dog's personal preferences.
 We will advise if we feel your dog should not be taught a trick/skill or provide advice on how you can reach your training goals.